Free Coding Ebook 👉 Get Now

 3. cursor: col-resize

 This property may be common in using Microsoft Powerpoint.
 You may have seen this cursor when trying to resize an image in Powerpoint or even in Microsoft Word.
-Here’s how it looks like.
+Here’s what it looks like.

 4. cursor: pointer;